ashritha369/Project-Job-Board-With-GraphQL-Version-0.0/contents/JobBoardProject.md

 }
 ```

-2. How to access argument in a resolver function?
+2. How to access argument in a resolver function, How to access specific job for a given id?

 - How to access argument in a resolver function?
 - In resolver function , the first argument is always a parent object, here it is called a 'root', second paramenter is called as 'args' contains the arguments sent in the graphQL query.